Vhaerlein/swtor.playground/README.md

 StatDistributions:

-Simple console app to build optimal stat distributions for budgets from 1000 to 10000 (assuming mastery points == all other points)
+Simple console app to build optimal stat distributions for budgets from 1000 to 10000 (assuming mastery points == all other points).

 --